mjhea0/blog/content/python-cli-tool-comparison.md

 # Invoke

-Can we use [invoke](https://invoke.readthedocs.org/en/latest/) a simple task running library to build the greeter command line tool?
+Can we use [invoke](https://invoke.readthedocs.org/en/latest/) a simple task running library to build the greeter command-line utility?
 Let's find out!

 To start let's begin with the simplest version of the greeter: